-With this IR transceiver bar, two of them can be embedded at two sides of a laptop computer.
+Potential applications With this IR transceiver bar, two of them can be embedded at two sides of a laptop computer.
 For ordinary mouse functions, a right hand/left hand (according to user's handedness) can easily drive the cursor and trigger events (Fig. 7-a).
-While using two hands simultaneously for manipulation, a user can achieve scale and rotation, which resemble those of a multi-touch pad and display (Fig. 7-b).
+While using two figure 7.
+Potential applications.